-Compared to the CVRD, adequacy in electoral area E is slightly worse for owners (8% in 2016) and slightly better for renters (7% in 2016), with the share of households requiring major repair increasing for owners (from 6% in 2006 to 8% in 2016) and significantly decreasing for renters (from 22% in 2006 to 7% in 2016).
+Compared to the CVRD, adequacy in electoral area I is worse for both owners (10% in 2016) and renters (10% in 2016), with the share of households requiring major repair not changing significantly for either tenure since 2006.

 See Table 48: Share of household by tenure below adequacy standard (major repairs required) from 2006-2016 and Figure 22: Share of household by tenure below adequacy standard (major repairs required) in 2016.